tramnancy/Soil-Organic-Carbon-in-Southeast-Asia/README.md

 ### Running the Analysis

+1. Before loading into GitHub and R, we used a Google Sheet to remove several irrelevant columns of the original dataset.
-1. Download the Gomez et al. (2024) dataset from Figshare and place it at `Data/clean1.csv`.
+2. Download the Gomez et al. (2024) dataset from Figshare and place it at `Data/clean1.csv`.
-2. Download the two required CHELSA rasters (see `Data/CHELSA/README_chelsa.txt`) and place them in `Data/CHELSA/`.
+3. Download the two required CHELSA rasters (see `Data/CHELSA/README_chelsa.txt`) and place them in `Data/CHELSA/`.
-3. Open `SOC_SEA_analysis.Rmd` in RStudio and click **Knit**, or run all chunks sequentially.
+4. Open `SOC_SEA_analysis.Rmd` in RStudio and click **Knit**, or run all chunks sequentially.

 The file is structured in the following order:

 ```
-0. Libraries and setup
+Libraries and setup
 1. Data import and cleaning
    1.1 Load raw SOC dataset
    1.2 Append CHELSA climate data